Royal Commission of Inquiry into the Lingam Video Clip: Proceedings

 Ahmad Fairuz was already the Chief Justice of Malaysia, but his four-year tenure as Chief Justice was due to expire 31 October 2007.
 His tenure was not extended, and his post was taken over by Abdul Hamid Mohamad.
-The lawyer is also heard saying that he had discussed the judiciary with tycoon Vincent Tan and another prominent ruling party politician – both regarded as intermediaries to then-prime minister Mahathir Mohamad.
+The lawyer is also heard saying that he had discussed the judiciary with tycoon Vincent Tan and another prominent ruling party politician.
 The conversation suggests that certain top judges are closely connected with the country's top leaders via political intermediaries and business cronies.
 The minister in the Prime Minister's Department, Mohamed Nazri Abdul Aziz, has said that the judge implicated in the video clip had called him to deny that he was the one talking to the lawyer.

-On 15 January 2008 the Royal Commission began their inquiry of a video that alleges political interference in judicial appointments and the manipulation of high-profile cases.
-On 17 January 2008 Mahathir was brought before a Royal Commission that look the manipulation of top judicial appointments during his administration, a scandal that has cast doubts about the independence of Malaysia's judiciary.
+On 15 January 2008, the Royal Commission began their inquiry of a video that alleges political interference in judicial appointments and the manipulation of high-profile cases.
+On 17 January 2008, Mahathir was brought before a Royal Commission that look the manipulation of top judicial appointments during his administration, a scandal that has cast doubts about the independence of Malaysia's judiciary.
 He was made to testify before a government inquiry into a secretly recorded video clip that showed a man believed to be a prominent lawyer, V. K. Lingam, boasting that he could get key judicial appointments made with Mahathir's help.
-Throughout the inquiry Mahathir feign ignorance and forgot key timelines.
-Continuing with the inquiries, former Chief Justice of Malaysia Tun Mohamed Eusoff Chin was called before the Commission whereby he denied he was a close acquaintance of the lawyer V.K.
-Lingam even though he took a vacation with him to New Zealand.
+Throughout the inquiry Mahathir denied collusion with V. K. Lingam and sometimes forgot key timelines.
+Continuing with the inquiries, former Chief Justice of Malaysia Tun Mohamed Eusoff Chin was called before the Commission whereby he denied he was a close acquaintance of the lawyer V. K. Lingam even though he took a vacation with him to New Zealand.

 Lingam was also called before the Royal Commission, where he claim he did not recall the phone conversation he made to Ahmad Fairuz.
 He said he might have been drunk at that time and denied he had ever tried to influence judicial appointments.
 Vincent Tan who was next was questioned about his influence on former Prime Minister Mahathir Mohamad and he denied that he ever discussed judicial appointments with Mahathir.
 He rebutted Mahathir's claims that he might have consulted with Tan over judicial appointments.

 A new revelation appeared showing PKR President Anwar Ibrahim releasing a third video clip purportedly showing Lingam talking about having dinner with and buying an expensive gift for former Chief Justice Tun Mohamed Dzaiddin Abdullah.
 Anwar said he was disappointed the Royal Commission which focused solely on the fixing of judges and did not allow evidence that court decisions had also been fixed.
 Anwar also claimed that there was a third video clip that implicated more judges in the judiciary.